-Neither games offer a realistic model of operation based on the running of say, Bristol Zoo, but what you do get with both are fun-to-play (as well as free-to-play) zoological experiences.
+Neither games offer a realistic model of operation based on the running of say, Chester Zoo, but what you do get with both are fun-to-play (as well as free-to-play) zoological experiences.
 You’ll encounter waiting times in Wonder Zoo which can be shortened by spending real-life money on in-game currency, but no energy mechanic exists to get in the way of your enjoyment on a regular basis.

 Milkbag Games – Disco Zoo’s developer – didn’t make Disco Zoo’s gameplay too reliant on in-app purchases either, with nicely-named “Disco Bux” only being required to purchase more moves for the tile game if you’re really desperate.